Current employer: The Real Ideas Organisation

 Current location: Bristol

-“Studying at Plymouth University prepared me for the diverse world of work that awaits a dance theatre graduate.
+“Studying at the University of Plymouth prepared me for the diverse world of work that awaits a dance theatre graduate.
 The inclusive focus of the course opened my eyes to an area I had previously known little about and informed my practise as General Manager of Exim – a company whose ethos centres around inclusivity.”

 Tell us about your career path since graduation.